Bullying & Harassment Information

 What is Bullying?

 Bullying is the deliberate conduct intended to harm another person or group of persons.
-It is characterized by repeated unwanted aggressive behavior that typically involves a real or perceived imbalance to power, such as a difference in physical size, strength, social standing, intellectual ability, or authority.
+It is characterized by repeated unwanted aggressive behavior that typically involves a real or perceived imbalance of power, such as a difference in physical size, strength, social standing, intellectual ability, or authority.

 Types of Bullying:

-- Verbal Bullying (is saying or writing mean things)- teasing, name calling, taunting and inappropriate sexual comments
+- Verbal Bullying (is saying or writing mean things)- teasing, name-calling, taunting, and inappropriate sexual comments

 - Social Bullying (hurting someone's reputation or relationships)-spreading rumors, and embarrassing someone in public

-- Physical Bullying (involves hurting a person's body or possessions)-hitting, spitting and tripping/pushing
+- Physical Bullying (involves hurting a person's body or possessions)-hitting, spitting, and tripping/pushing

-- Emotional Bullying (a relationship problem in which an individual uses power and aggression to control and distress)- anger and fear
+- Emotional Bullying (a relationship problem in which an individual uses power and aggression to control and cause distress)- anger and fear

 - Cyberbullying (inappropriate use of electronic communication, sending mean text messages, posting harassing statements online)